paul588400a/Web-Search-Engine/README.md

 # Web-Search-Engine
-A Web Search Engine using Java Swing
+This is a Web Search Engine using Java Swing

-This is an Eclipse Java Project.
 Please download jsoup via the following URL, and import the Jar file into this Project. https://jsoup.org/

+On the root directory, you can put URLs in websites.dat, which is your URL list to be searched and ranked by the number of appearance of keywords.

 FEB, 2018